 The Data Center Outlook for the European Market

-In this episode, we talk with Head of EMEA Data Centre Solutions, Advisory & Transaction Services for CBRE, Andrew Jay, who walks us through the future of the European data center market.
+In this episode, we talk with Head of EMEA Data Centre Solutions, Advisory & Transaction Services for CBRE, Andrew Jay, who walks us through the data center outlook for the European Outlook.

 Announcer: Welcome to Not Your Father’s Data Center Podcast, brought to you by Compass Data Centers, we build for what’s next.
 Now here’s your host, Raymond Hawkins.

 Raymond Hawkins: Welcome again, we are recording today on September 16th, here in 2020, as the world continues to wrestle with the global pandemic.
 And today on Not Your Father’s Data Center, we are joined by Andrew Jay, Head of Data Center Solutions for CBRE, for the Europe, Middle East, and Africa.
 Andrew, thank you for joining us.